If you want to write a better React code, you should always remember what Ernest Hemingway said:

 Use linting tools.

 They are the most basic form of static analysis.
-They simply run through your code and trying to spot the potential errors.
+They simply run through your code and try to spot potential errors.

 If you search for some – here, I will Google it for you.